 This is the part that they miss.

-This is the part where I feel like people like Janet Yellen who's an intelligent woman but ideologically challenged is failing to understand The incentive structure necessary to promote competitive growth.
+This is the part where I feel like people like Janet Yellen, who's an intelligent woman but ideologically challenged, is failing to understand the incentive structure necessary to promote competitive growth.

 We continue our discussion over the economy with Steve Moore and David Bonson.

-Uh as we see government now wanting to put their their fingerprints all over and uh and regulate cryptocurrencies, I guess, like Bitcoin and doggy coin and and Ethereum, et cetera, et cetera.
+Let me ask both of you, let me take you on a different turn here, as we see government now wanting to put their fingerprints all over and regulate cryptocurrencies, I guess, like Bitcoin and DoggyCoin and Ethereum, et cetera, et cetera.

 What do you see as the future, Steve Moore, for cryptocurrency?

-One of the worst ideas in the so-called bipartisan infrastructure bill is to double by 40 billion dollars a year, the IRS.
+One of the worst ideas in the so-called bipartisan infrastructure bill is to double by $40 billion a year the IRS and have 80,000, 80,000 more IRS agents.

-When they went after every conservative donor and conservative uh, you know, uh group when uh when Obama was president.
+We learned what happened with Lois Lerner, right, when they went after every conservative donor and conservative group when Obama was president.

 Can you imagine the damage that Biden can do with 80,000 more IRS agents?